John See: Political career

-See entered politics in 1880 as member for Grafton and remained its member until he retired in 1904.
-In October 1885, he joined the George Dibbs government as Postmaster-General, but Dibbs was defeated before the end of the year.
-See was not in office again until October 1891 when he became for nearly three years Colonial Treasurer in the third Dibbs ministry.
-He was in charge of the bill which brought in the first protectionist tariff in New South Wales.
-The whole of his period as Treasurer was marked by much financial stress throughout Australia.
-From August 1894 until September 1899, George Reid was in power, but when William Lyne came in, See was his Colonial Secretary.

-On Lyne transferring to federal politics in March 1901, See became Premier and held office until 1904.
 His government passed the Industrial Arbitration Act in 1901 and the Female Suffrage Act in 1902.
 On the other hand, poor economic conditions and drought forced the government to abandon an ambitious public works program.
 Failing health and the death of his wife in March 1904 compelled him to retire in June.
-He accepted a seat in the Legislative Council, but was unable afterwards to exercise much influence in politics.

 Death

-See died at Randwick on 31 January 1907.
-He fathered ten children and was survived by four daughters and three sons.

 See is buried in the Church of England section of what was then known as Long Bay Cemetery (now Randwick cemetery) along with members of his family including his wife Charlotte who died 3 years before him; infant children Percy aged 10 weeks, John Bruce aged 13 months, along with a grandson named Charles Bryen, the youngest son of John Charles Matthews See and his wife Constance L. née Bryen.
 John Charles Matthews See is also named here, after he died in 1932.

 His youngest son Lieutenant Sydney Matthews See, who died in World War I on 10 October 1916 and is interred at Flatiron Copse Cemetery, Mametz, Somme, France, is commemorated on the obelisk at the Randwick Cemetery as well.